Alfresco/alfresco-ng2-components/docs/content-node-selector-panel.component.md

 not manage the dialog window for you).
 Also, the [Content Node Dialog service](content-node-dialog.service.md) has several methods that give you finer control over the behavior of the dialog.

+### Using the breadcrumbTransform function

+The `breadcrumbTransform` property lets you modify the Node object that is used to generate the list of breadcrumbs.
+You can use this, for example, to remove path elements that are not relevant to the use case.
+See the [Breadcrumb component](breadcrumb.component.md) page for an example of how to use this function.

 ## See also